 Bear

-in mind that while yeast
+in mind that while yeast infection symptoms can be

-following simple lifestyle and hygiene principles,
+relieved following a simple lifestyle and hygiene

-that's causing this medical condition, the symptoms will
+internal problem that's causing this medical condition,

-re-appear after a while.
+the symptoms will re-appear after a